Scott Stadium and John Paul Jones Arena Bag Policy and Entry Procedures

 Why is Virginia doing this?
 Has there been a problem?

-Virginia is proactively adding these additional security measures as part of the University’s overall strategy to ensure a safe environment for our students, faculty, staff and the thousands of visitors who come to our campus every year.
+Virginia added these additional security measures as part of the University’s overall strategy to ensure a safe environment for our students, faculty, staff and the thousands of visitors who come to our campus every year.

 Will this policy affect the ability of fans to tailgate?
 Are there limitations on tailgating items?